 Brother Omar became addicted to seeking attention, and high achievements, which was the only way for him to feel good about himself.

-Seeking attention spilled to other areas of his life, including his struggle with unwanted sexual behaviours, where the whole point is to be sought after:
+Seeking attention spilled to other areas of his life, including his struggle with unwanted sexual behaviors, where the whole point is to be sought after:

-“Attention seeking is reflected everywhere in all my behaviours, whether acting out, or at the masjid, or at school.
+“Attention seeking is reflected everywhere in all my behaviors, whether acting out, or at the masjid, or at school.
 It’s an integral part of me.” -Br.
 Omar.

 Everything had become a competition for him.